urjeet/chat-recall/README.md

 - OpenAI API: Generates embeddings and answers to your questions.

 ### Database schema
-Schema is defined in `supabase_schema.sql` and includes:
+Schema is defined in `supabase/schema.sql` and includes:
 - `participants`:
   - `id` (UUID), `handle` (TEXT, unique), `display_name` (TEXT)
 - `threads`: